ndsev/zserio/compiler/extensions/python/README.md

 compatibility version and fires an error when it detects any problem.

 > Note: Binary encoding of packed arrays has been changed in version `2.5.0`.

+## Optimizations

+The Python generator provides the following optimizations of the generated code:

+- If any Zserio structure, choice or union type is not used in the packed array, no packing interface methods will be generated for them (e.g. `write_packed(self, zserio_context, zserio_writer)`).

+Such optimizations can be done because Zserio relays on the fact that the entire schema is known during the generation.
+Therefore, splitting schema into two parts and generating them independently cannot guarantee correct functionality.
+This can lead to a problem especially for templates, if a template is defined in one part and instantiated in the other.